flybywiresim/docs/docs/pilots-corner/beginner-guide/starting-the-aircraft.md

 - [Gear Lever](../a32nx-briefing/flight-deck/front/autobrake-gear.md) is down

 Then we look up at the **overhead panel**.
-Make sure the following are in the set position befor  moving on to starting the aircraft:
+Make sure the following are in the set position before moving on to starting the aircraft:

 - [Wiper](../a32nx-briefing/flight-deck/ovhd/wipers.md) selectors are in the `OFF` position